haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Out?
 Why should I go out on a day like this?”

-“Well, if you doesn’t go out yoult have to stay in, and what has you got to do?”
+“Well, if you doesn’t go out you'll have to stay in, and what has you got to do?”

 Mary glanced about her.
 There was nothing to do.

 When Mr Medlock had prepared the nursery she had not thought of amusement.